 Jeanty, a Boise State stud and Heisman runner-up, landed in Vegas and opened as the OROY betting favorite at +270.

 Sharp tip: Monitor the status of the Raiders offensive line going into preseason and throughout the first few games.
 Jeanty is seemingly the RB1 of Vegas' future and sportsbooks know that bettors will look to hammer his overs.
-If the line looks too inflated, consider passing of Jeanty props
+If the line looks too inflated, consider passing on Jeanty props

 Quinshon Judkins (Browns)